konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 entertaining.

 Back in 2020, of course, Scott added that we are often aversarial developers ourselves, and our peers are rarely that evil.
-Now, we are a few weeks away from 2026, and we have such a peer!
+It could be an enthusiastic junior developer, who has just started and now wants to rewrite the whole code base.
+Now, we are a few weeks away from 2026, and **we definitely have such a peer**!
 It is called an LLM, or just AI, as the corporate marketers prefer.
-LLMs are not necessarily evil, but they are definitely less predictable than human software engineers.
+LLMs are not necessarily evil, but they are definitely less predictable than experienced human software engineers.
 I am not talking about [prompt injection][] here, which is another real issue with LLMs.

+To be clear, in the rest of this text, I am talking about how an **LLM could behave like an adversarial developer when it generates code**.
+It does not mean that I ran one of the commercial LLMs and got those results.

 ## 2. Property-Based Testing